Winter of Terror: Damage and casualties

 Austria suffered the most damage and loss of human life with 135 killed and many villages destroyed.
 Thousands of acres of economically valuable forest in both Austria and Switzerland, were also damaged during the period.

 The Valais canton of Switzerland suffered 92 human deaths, approximately 500 cattle deaths, and destruction of 900 human-made structures.
 As in Austria, economically important forests were also damaged during the period.

 The Swiss town of Andermatt in the Adula Alps was hit by six avalanches within a 60-minute period, resulting in 13 deaths.

 Causes

 The period is thought to have been the result of atypical weather conditions in the Alps: high precipitation due to the meeting of an Atlantic warm front with a polar cold front resulted in 3–4.5 metres of snow being deposited in a two- to three-day period.
 More than 600 buildings were destroyed and over 40,000 people were buried under snow.

+Winter of Terror in Culture

+Representations of the Winter of Terror in popular culture reflect the lasting impact of this natural disaster on collective memory and creative expression.
+The event has served as inspiration for various artistic and media projects, including the video game Above the Snow (2024).
+Set in a remote alpine environment, the game draws on the historical context of the 1950–1951 avalanche crisis to build its atmosphere and narrative tension, emphasizing themes of isolation, survival, and the overwhelming force of nature.
+By incorporating elements reminiscent of the Winter of Terror, the game illustrates how this period continues to influence contemporary interpretations of natural disasters in digital media.